-- Your AC comes on but the air isn’t cool enough (or is even hot), or
+- Your AC comes on, but the air coming out of the vents is warm or even hot

 - Your AC will not come on at all